PyTomography/slicer_spect_recon/User_Manual.md

 <img src="images/converters.png" width="550"/>

 2. **Input Data:** Used to obtain photopeak projections from loaded DICOM data.
 Users can select multiple projection files corresponding to different bed positions of the same scan: the reconstructed object will automatically stitch the separate bed positions together.
+Users may also select multiple photopeaks for joint-multiple-photopeak reconstruction, whereby data from multiple photopeaks is used simultaenously in reconstruction; in this case, the user must provide the relative weighting for the calibration factors of each photopeak.
+For example, if the calibration factor for photopeak A is 11 CPS/MBq, and photopeak B is 10 CPS/MBq, then weights of 1.1 and 1.0 would suffice.
+In this case, the units would be in counts with respect to photopeak B. If the calibration factors are supplied directly as weights, then the units would be in MBq/s, and the user would need to scale the image by scan time per projection to get units of MBq.

 <img src="images/input.png" width="550"/>